Arsenal held at Saints, Liverpool thrash Everton

 "They have difficult games as well and we took at least a point," said Arsenal manager Arsene Wenger.
 "It's not enough but, considering the situation at halftime (when Arsenal were losing 1-0), we have to be content with it."

-Fourth-placed Liverpool revived their own faint title hopes with their biggest win over Everton since 1982 and now sit six points behind Arsenal, and four ahead of their Merseyside rivals, while United stay seventh a further six points adrift.
+Fourth-placed Liverpool revived their own faint title hopes and now sit six points behind Arsenal, while United stay seventh a further six points adrift.

 It is not often Arsenal find themselves chasing possession, but Southampton gave the leaders the run-around in the first half and deservedly took the lead after 21 minutes.